msqr1/importizer/HowItWorks.md

 - A module unit similar to a header: it declares entities, but it only expose those entities for consumer if you choose to export.
 - **Conversion:**
   - All headers (paired or not) become interface units because of their similar purpose.
-  - Unpaired sources without `main()` are also converted to interface units because there is no other good convertion.
+  - Unpaired sources without `main()` are also converted to interface units because there is no other good conversion (note: I am consider converting these to module consumers instead).

 ### Module Implementation Unit
 - A module unit that implements the entities declared in a module interface unit.